powerman/Narada/README.md

 ## Locking

-- `var/.lock`
+- `.lock`

     This file should be shared-locked using flock(2) or Narada::Lock or `narada-lock` before accessing any project's files or database by usual applications, and exclusive-locked while project's backup, update or manual maintenance.

-- `var/.lock.new`
+- `.lock.new`

-    This file created before trying to exclusive-lock `var/.lock`.
-All applications wanted to shared-lock `var/.lock` should first check is `var/.lock.new` exists and if yes then delay/avoid locking `var/.lock`.
+    This file created before trying to exclusive-lock `.lock`.
+All applications wanted to shared-lock `.lock` should first check is `.lock.new` exists and if yes then delay/avoid locking `.lock`.
     This is needed to guarantee exclusive lock will be acquired as soon as possible.

-    After exclusive lock will be acquired and critical operations requiring it will be completed - `var/.lock.new` will be removed.
+    After exclusive lock will be acquired and critical operations requiring it will be completed - `.lock.new` will be removed.

-    If server will be rebooted while waiting for exclusive lock or in the middle of critical operations requiring it then file `var/.lock.new` won't be removed and project applications won't continue working after booting server until this file will be removed manually or another operation requiring exclusive lock will be started and successfully
+    If server will be rebooted while waiting for exclusive lock or in the middle of critical operations requiring it then file `.lock.new` won't be removed and project applications won't continue working after booting server until this file will be removed manually or another operation requiring exclusive lock will be started and successfully